Adani Green Energy arm commissions 250 MW solar power project in Rajasthan; stock up

-Shares of Adani Green Energy Ltd, India's largest renewable energy company, were trading marginally higher after the Adani group company said Adani Green Energy Twenty Four Ltd, a wholly-owned stepdown subsidiary of the company has commissioned solar power project of 250 MW at Bhimsar, Rajasthan.
+Shares of Adani Green Energy Ltd, India's largest renewable energy company, were trading marginally higher after the Adani group company said a wholly-owned stepdown subsidiary -- Adani Green Energy Twenty Four -- commissioned solar power project of 250 MW at Bhimsar, Rajasthan.
 With commissioning of this plant, Adani Green's total operational renewable generation capacity has jumped to 12,841.1 MW from 12,591.1 MW last week, the Adani group firm said in a BSE filing.

 The stock was trading 0.48 per cent higher at Rs 915.45.
 Last week, Adani Green announced commissioning of a solar power project of 250 MW in Andhra Pradesh.
 Adani Solar Energy Ap Eight Private Limited, a wholly-owned stepdown arm commissioned solar power project of 250 MW at Kadapa, Andhra Pradesh.
 Also this month, Adani Green Energy Twenty Five B, another arm, operationalised solar power project of 83 MW at Khavda, Gujarat.